ananthu2014/MNIST_and_Fashion-MNIST_Image-Classification/Assignment 1/README.md

 The following packages are used for completing the assignment:-
   **Numpy** - matrix operations.
-  **WANDB** - performing sweep and analysis results from plots, confusion matrix etc.
+  **wandb** - performing sweep and analysis results from plots, confusion matrix etc.
   **scikit-learn** - plotting confusion matrix in the jupyter notebook, test-train-split of dataset.
   **keras** - importing FASHION-MNIST and MNIST datasets.